jhpyle/docassemble/_docs/helloworld.md

 ---
 layout: docs
-title: Hello world example
+title: Hello World Example
 short_title: Hello World
 ---

-Here is a simple interview file that says "Hello, world!" to the user.
+Here is a simple Steward for the Docassemble Framework that says "Hello, world!" to the user.

 {% highlight yaml %}
 ---